sayantangkhan/word-problem-cuda/README.md

 - [ ] Geodesic concatenator

 ### General todo
-- [ ] Move FSAs to device constant memory
+- [x] Move FSAs to global memory
 - [ ] Run benchmarks on other hyperbolic groups like the Von Dyck groups
-- [ ] Test that ShortLex is closed under inversion
+- [x] Test that ShortLex is closed under inversion (experiments seem to suggest so)

 ### Multiplier todo
 - [x] Modify multiplier to return length of word